 Treating aggression in Snakes

-A guest post from our friend Todd the Snakeman.
-Within this post he gives us some great advice on how to handle snakes which may show signs of aggressiveness.
+Within this post Todd gives us some great advice on how to handle snakes which may show signs of aggressiveness.

 As a Reptile Rescue here in California, I get many questions asked of me.
 Someone recently asked me